Birdwatching and wildlife tour in Ghana

 We will spend the afternoon birding at the Tono Dam, close to the border of Burkina Faso.
 Here we hope to see: Black-rumped Waxbill, Little Bee-eater, Senegal, Spotted and Water Thick-knee, White-faced Whistling Duck, Spur-winged Goose, African Wattled and Spur-winged Lapwings, Namaqua Dove, Four-banded Sandgrouse, Black-bellied and Arabian Bustards and African Silverbill.

 Some trickier species we might be lucky enough to spot include: Bronze-winged Courser, Yellow Penduline Tit, Cut-throat Finch, Common Whitethroat and European Turtle Dove amongst others.
 Afterwards we return to our hotel to relax for the evening.

 Accommodation - Standard Bolgatanga Hotel

-Today is mainly dedicated to being a travel day as we retrace our journey back southwards towards Kumasi.
-Depending on which species we may still require it is possible to revisit the Offinso Forest or alternatively Bobiri Butterfly Sanctuary for evening birding when arriving in Kumasi.
+Today is mainly spent travelling as we retrace our journey back southwards towards Kumasi.
+Depending on which species we may still wish to see, it is possible to revisit the Offinso Forest or Bobiri Butterfly Sanctuary for some evening birding when we arrive in Kumasi.